-Playboy Model Rachel Cook Smolders In New Photo That Shows Off Cleavage And Lacy Bra
+‘Playboy’ Model Rachel Cook Smolders In New Photo That Shows Off Cleavage And Lacy Bra

 “I know for sure that you are beautiful,” a fourth gushed.

 Rachel routinely posts stunning photos of herself on Instagram, so it’s likely that she’s seen comments like these before.
-As The Inquisitr reported, she got similar adoring compliments when she posted a photo of herself in a polka-dot bikini that showed of her pert posterior.
-The photo currently has close to 150,000 likes and more than 1,300 comments.
+As The Inquisitr reported, she received similar compliments of adoration when she posted a photo of herself in a polka-dot bikini that showed off her pert posterior.
+The photo has earned close to 150,000 likes and more than 1,300 comments.

-As Maxim Magazine notes, Rachel, who hails from a town near Seattle, grew her following on Instagram thanks to beautiful photos of herself with idyllic landscapes in the background.
-It’s something that she still does on her page.
-In a photo from September, she’s looking out at a scenic mountain view.
+As Maxim Magazine notes, Rachel, who hails from a town near Seattle, grew her following on Instagram thanks to beautiful photos that include herself posing against backgrounds of idyllic landscapes.
+This is the way she still represents herself on her page as seen in a photo from September in which she was looking out at a scenic mountain view.

 “This summer, I got to spend so much time in nature and in wonderment of this planet!
 I feel like that’s one of the best things we can do for ourselves.
 So good!!
 Make exploring a priority! ” she wrote in the caption.

-Traveling is clearly something that’s important to her since she told Maxim that it’s what she loves most about being a model.
-And for all you guys dreaming of dating Rachel, she also said that her ideal date must include nature as well.
-She likes dates where she doesn’t have to look fancy as well, so a dinner date at a fancy restaurant probably won’t be the best way to her heart.
+Traveling is clearly something that is important to her.
+She told Maxim that exploring different destinations is what she loves most about being a model.
+And for all the guys dreaming of dating Rachel, she also said that her ideal date must include nature.
+She likes to go out with men at a place in which she does not need to primp.
+In other words, a dinner date at a fancy restaurant probably would not be the best way to capture her heart.

 “Take me on your favorite hike or to see something beautiful in nature,” she said.